Conjugated estrogens (By mouth)

 Conjugated Estrogens (KON-joo-gay-ted ES-troe-jenz)

 Treats hot flashes and other symptoms of menopause or low amounts of estrogen.
-Prevents osteoporosis (thinning of the bones) after menopause.
+Prevents osteoporosis after menopause.
 Also treats symptoms of advanced breast or prostate cancers.
-Also treats certain conditions in women before menopause if their ovaries do not make enough estrogen naturally.
-This medicine is a mixture of estrogens (female hormone).
+This medicine is a mixture of estrogens.

 When This Medicine Should Not Be Used